node-class-may-2023/ComIT_Node/browserapi.md

 * The **setInterval()** method `repeatedly` calls a function or executes a code snippet, with a fixed time delay between each call
 * It returns an interval ID which uniquely identifies the interval, so you can remove it later by calling **clearInterval()**
 * This methods accepts the function to be called as first parameter
-* The second parameter is a number that represents time in miliseconds (1 second -> 1000 miliseconds)
+* The second parameter is a number that represents time in milliseconds (1 second -> 1000 milliseconds)

 **Example:**
 ```js